ywangnccu/ywang/QUOTES_FROM_JOHN_RONALD_REUEL_TOLKIEN.md

 The world is full enough of hurts and mischances without wars to multiply them.

 There are some things that time cannot mend.
-Some hurts that go too deep.

-There is nothing like looking, if you want to find something.
+In this hour, I do not believe that any darkness will endure.

 It is useless to meet revenge with revenge; it will heal nothing.